 InStyle’s fashion director, Eric Wilson, recounted: “Chanel had booked rooms in no less than five hotels for a production that would include hundreds of outlandishly dressed guests being ferried to the show in Havana’s famously retrofitted and antiquated taxi cabs, tours of the revolutionary sites, literary odes to Hemingway, a visit to the Tropicana nightclub, and finally a blowout party at la Plaza de la Cathedral.”

-This is all to say: Chanel (or whatever house’s show is taking place) flies and houses, and wines and dines its guests, including at least some editors and critics, who are then expected to take in the collection in an arguably unbiased manner (as opposed to merely penning a purely sponsored post) a few days later.
+This is all to say: Chanel (or whatever house’s show is taking place) had flown-and-housed, wined-and-dined its guests, including many editors and critics, who are then expected to take in the collection in an arguably unbiased manner (as opposed to merely penning a purely sponsored post) a few days later.

-The same can be said of a number of couture collections, such as Dolce & Gabbana and Fendi, which recently staged shows in Naples and Rome, respectively.
-As indicated by an array of Instagram photos, the couture shows were similarly extravagant events for editors, critics, bloggers, and clients.
-Business of Fashion editor at large, Tim Blanks, posted a photo of a Fendi-branded plane, which chartered show-goers to Rome for the show – the corresponding BoF review of the collection does not include a disclosure as to Blanks’ travel/accommodations.
-As for the Dolce & Gabbana Alta Moda show weekend, it was complete with yachts, dinners, and trips to Capri, as indicated by the likes of Vogue International critic Suzy Menkes and editor-at-large for Vogue Japan, Anna Dello Russo.
-Per Menkes’ review, “professional performers, dancing and fireworks added to the entertainment.”
+The same can be said of many couture presentations, as well.
+Take Dolce & Gabbana and Fendi, for example, which recently staged shows in Naples and Rome, respectively.
+As indicated by an array of Instagram photos, the shows were similarly extravagant events for editors, critics, bloggers, and clients.
+Business of Fashion editor-at-large, Tim Blanks, for one, posted a photo of a Fendi-branded plane, which chartered show-goers to Rome for the show.
+At the time of publication, the corresponding BoF review of the collection did not include a disclosure as to Blanks’ travel/accommodations.

 Decadent Without Disclosure